r00t-3xp10it/resource_files/README.md

 ![mosquito_banner](https://i.imgur.com/84zazDr.png)

-**WARNING:** All this stealth technics will not prevent you beeing caugth, so its advice to **not** use mosquito inside your home network (Local Lan), but insted find a public hotspot to use and abuse mosquito framework.
+**WARNING:** All this stealth technics will not prevent us from beeing caugth, so its advice to **not** use mosquito inside your home network (Local Lan), but insted find a public hotspot to use and abuse of mosquito framework.

     stealth technics used to evade IDS analysis
     -------------------------------------------